Resume example

 Built with the elegant template - use this template

-Physical therapy hiring managers prioritize three elements: your DPT degree and state licensure, specialty certifications that match their patient population, and quantified treatment outcomes.
-A clinic director reviewing your resume wants to know your caseload capacity, the settings you’ve worked in (outpatient orthopedic, inpatient acute, SNF, home health, pediatric), and whether you can demonstrate measurable patient improvement.
+PT hiring managers prioritize your DPT degree, state licensure, specialty certifications that match their patient population, and quantified treatment outcomes.
+Clinics want to know your caseload capacity, the settings you’ve worked in, and whether you can demonstrate measurable patient improvement through outcome tracking data.

 Professional summary